Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity and Blowup

 If we differentiate with respect to the time variable $t$ and simplify we obtain

-Now we observe that (where $K$ depends only on $\psi_i$):
+Now, by the localization in frequency space, we observe that (where $K$ depends only on $\psi_i$):

-Pairing (\ref{mildcoeff}) with $\psi_{i,n}$ and using (\ref{IBP}) gets us the first statement in the lemma.
-The first inequality in the second statement follows from Cauchy-Schwartz.
+Pairing Equation (\ref{mildcoeff}) with $\psi_{i,n}$ and using Equation (\ref{IBP}) gets us the first statement in the lemma.
+The first inequality in the second statement follows from Cauchy-Schwarz.
 It remains to prove the second inequality.
 We recall the "local energy inequality" found by Tao, which is independent of the dissipation parameter $\alpha$.
 Equation (4.11) in \cite{T} is